 - Offers plenty of storage area with numerous cabinets

-- A great layout if you have a door or a window on one end
+- Can be a great layout if you have a door or a window on one end

-- Can get crowded in the lane in the middle is too narrow
+- Can get crowded in the lane if the walkway is too narrow

 - Leaves no scope for adding corner units